Public Intoxication Defense Lawyer for Indianapolis

 There are certain offenses defined in state statutes that are intended to govern general public conduct.
 When it comes to public displays of alcohol intoxication, states that decide to enact laws that regulate this particular public conduct have two possible approaches.
 The first approach is to treat it as a traditional crime that is punishable by imprisonment, fines, probation, and community service.
 The states that take this approach usually consider public intoxication as a misdemeanor.
 The second approach views chronic public intoxication from a medical perspective that should be addressed through medical treatment or other non-criminal measures.
 Under this second approach, statutes usually send intoxicated persons to a treatment facility or to spend time temporarily in a county jail until their intoxication passes.

 In Indiana, the state public intoxication statute takes a hybrid approach.
 While it is considered a misdemeanor with potential fines and jail time, it also provides the police with discretion for non-punitive responses.
-Since there are still potentially serious consequences to a public intoxication charge, you should consult seasoned Indianapolis public intoxication lawyer Chris Eskew of Eskew Law, LLC if you are facing such a charge in the Indianapolis or Central Indiana areas.
+Since there are still potentially serious consequences to a public intoxication charge, you should consult seasoned Indianapolis public intoxication lawyer Chris Eskew of Eskew Law if you are facing such a charge in the Indianapolis or Central Indiana areas.

 Outstanding service!
 I couldn't be happier with the results.